alex-benoit/sudokusolver/readme.md

 ## Sudoku Solver (C++)

-Algorithm that solves a Sudoku using first a 'smart' method and then a bruteforce method if the first one is not enough.
+Graphical Sudoku Solver in C++ and GTK.
+The solver uses a combination of a smart home-made algorithm and a bruteforce algorithm to solve Sudokus in the best possible time.
+See attached PDF for code explanation.

 ## Functionalities